 - Former Teen Rebel: Picard during his cadet days, which considering the dignified, reserved persona he gives off now seems almost impossible to believe.

 - Ignored Expert: Worf's natural call for caution is ignored, as usual.
-Likewise, while her track record is spotty at best, it wouldn't have hurt to ask the resident empath for an opinion about the Packleds before sending over Geordi.
+Likewise, while her track record is spotty at best, it wouldn't have hurt to ask the resident empath for an opinion about the Pakleds before sending over Geordi.

 - Impaled with Extreme Prejudice: Picard recounts this - he got into a Bar Brawl with three Nausicaans and held his own until one stabbed him in the back and through his heart.

-- Insufficiently Advanced Alien: The Packleds clearly have no clue how their ship (or ships in general) works.
+- Insufficiently Advanced Alien: The Pakleds clearly have no clue how their ship (or ships in general) works.
 Whether this is true of the entire species or these three bozos just stole a ship is never made clear.

 - Obfuscating Stupidity: Played straight and then subverted with the Pakleds, who on the one hand used subterfuge to lure Geordi in, but turn out to actually be that stupid.